-You must complete the front and back of the card:
+If you complete a voter registration card, be sure to complete the front and back of the card:

 - Sign and date the card. - You do not have to join a political party to vote.
-If you do not want to join a political party, check "Unenrolled" on the registration card. - For detailed instructions, go to: - maine.gov/sos/cec/elec/voter-info/voterguide.html
+If you do not want to join a political party, check "Unenrolled" on the registration card. - For detailed instructions, go to:

+maine.gov/sos/cec/elec/voter-info/voterguide.html